COMMUNITY LEADERSHIP AND VOLUNTEERISM

 FROST FINANCIAL YOUTH ACADEMY

-The Frost Financial Youth Academy (FFYA) was created to provide in-school financial education to juniors and seniors at economically disadvantaged inner-city high schools.
+The Frost Financial Youth Academy (FFYA) was created to provide in-school financial education to juniors and seniors at economically-disadvantaged inner-city high schools.
 The eight-month program is approved by the Texas Education Agency and must be periodically reviewed and recertified.
-The FFYA is hosted by one high school in the Austin, Corpus Christi, Dallas, Fort Worth, and McAllen markets and two in Houston and San Antonio.
+The FFYA is hosted by one high school in the Austin, Corpus Christi, Fort Worth, and McAllen markets and two in Dallas, Houston and San Antonio.
 In 2022, the FFYA hosted 53 sessions to over 450 students.

 The curriculum includes a detailed review of the following areas: